Introduction

 If you plan to work on a new feature that doesn’t have an existing ticket, it is a good idea to open a ticket to discuss the feature.
 Advanced discussion often helps avoid wasted effort by determining early if the feature is a good fit for DataFusion before too much time is invested.
 Discussion on a ticket can help gather feedback from the community and is likely easier to discuss than a 1000 line PR.

-If you open a ticket and it doesn’t get any response, you can try @
+If you open a ticket and it doesn’t get any response, you can try @-mentioning recently active community members in the ticket to get their attention.

-What Features are Good Fits for DataFusion?¶
+What Contributions are Good Fits?

 We welcome pull requests (PRs) from anyone in the community.